 - Hyper-converged platforms, such as Hewlett Packard Enterprise’s Converged Edge Systems, integrate data capture, control, compute, and storage capabilities in a single hardware device.
 They emphasize operational simplicity and can perform real-time analytics at the edge, but at the sacrifice of continuous availability and affordability.

-- High-availability solutions, such as VMware’s vSphere, rely on virtualization to deliver higher levels of availability at acceptable cost, but sacrifice operational simplicity by requiring IT-level skill sets.
+- High-availability solutions, rely on virtualization to deliver higher levels of availability at acceptable cost, but sacrifice operational simplicity by requiring IT-level skill sets.
 Many also lack the computational strength and performance required for real-time data synthesis and analysis.

 Clearly, the 30-year-old industrial control systems that are still the norm in many manufacturing and IA settings need a substantial upgrade to move toward the Industrial Internet of Things, pervasive clouds, and/or fog computing.
 However, a rip-and-replace approach will not work.
 The challenges facing these companies during their transition to the edge includes continuing to collect data from their legacy systems, extending the lifecycle of those systems where possible, and incrementally adding capabilities.

 Moreover, not all companies need to move all the way along the continuum of the edge.
 Their business needs will dictate how much of an edge transformation they require.
 Yet for any organization to reap the maximum benefits that the evolving edge can deliver to its business, a new technology approach is needed.